EvLab-MIT/cb2/cb2fmri/README.md

 # Usage

-There are two components to running this.
+There are two components to running this experiment.

 ## 1. CB2 game server